levgou/os/README.md

 # os
+Theoretical and paractical course - practical assignments are based on MIT's XV6 operation system.

 ## General Syllabus
 1. Introduction: History of operating systems, components of an OS, architecture, I/O interrupts and system calls, OS commands.